LITTLE LIONS PRESCHOOL

 Classes

 Classes are available five days a week.
 Parents may choose to enroll their child in the two day, three day, or all five day class.
 Full day options include afternoon enrichment classes, short nap, and play time.
+Enrichment Programs are designed to supplement the curriculum and allow for more indepth exposure and hands-on discovery.
+They are two hours in length and include lunch time (with a sack lunch from home).

 Potty Trained